-Option 2 is preferable option, because it adds more generality and removes dependency on an always on clock source, such as RTC clock.
-Furthermore, BXT already required their IP support an asynchronous handling of the PGCB clock gating.
+Option 2 is the preferable option, because it adds more generality and removes dependency on an always on clock source, such as RTC clock.
+Furthermore, BXT already required their IPs support an asynchronous handling of the PGCB clock gating.
 Hence, Option 2 will be implemented unless we have solid circuit simulation data to prove that the asynchronous handling of the PGCB clock request assertion is fundamentally broken.

 PCGU supports a 4-bit hysteresis timer to regulate the PGCB clock gate and wake sequencing.
 Once the sync_gate is asserted, PCGU will de-assert the sync_clkvld and trigger the PGCB clock gating flow immediately.
 After triggered the PGCB clock gating flow, PCGU will wait for the clock gate hysteresis timer timeout before de-asserting the pgcb_clkreq to SOC.
 If the sync_gate is de-asserted before the clock gate hysteresis timer expired, the control block will abort the PGCB clock gating flow and re-assert the sync_clkvld immediately.
-Once the clock gate hysteresis timer is timeout, PCGU will ignore both sync_gate and async_wake_b until it completed the CLKREQ handshake with SOC.
-Once the clock gating flow with SOC is completed, the PCGU will assert the pgcb_clkreq to trigger the clock wake flow when detected an async_wake_b.
+Once the clock gate hysteresis timer is timeout, PCGU will ignore sync_gate, async_wake_b and async_pmc_ip_wake until it completes the CLKREQ handshake with SOC.
+Once the clock gating flow with SOC is completed, the PCGU will assert the pgcb_clkreq to trigger the clock wake flow when detected an async_wake_b or async_pmc_ip_wake (depending on the PG state of the IP).
 Since the clock wake flow will be handled in an asynchronous manner, a clock wake hysteresis timer is supported to relax the SD routing requirement.
 PCGU will wait for the clock wake hysteresis timer expired before re-asserting the sync_clkvld.

 Parameters